 - What evidence do I need to support my case if I believe the grantor is subject to financial elder abuse?

-- Have you represented executors or trustees in disputes?
+- Have you represented executors or trustees in disputes before?

 Finding the Right Attorney for Your Needs

 It is essential to approach the right trust and estate litigation attorneys working for an accomplished law firm.
 These dedicated professionals can provide legal advice and help you through your entire case.
-To do so, you can visit the Super Lawyers directory and use the search box to find a lawyer based on your legal issue or location.
+To do so, search the Super Lawyers directory, using the search box to find a lawyer based on your legal issue or location.